 How can I get information on how to comply with health and safety legislation?

-We can provide information on how to comply with health and safety legislation.
-Contact us on 01946 598300 or email firstname.lastname@example.org.
+For information on how to comply with health and safety legislation, contact us.

 The Health and Safety Executive also provides comprehensive information here.

-What type of accidents do I need to report and how can I report?
+What type of accidents do I need to report and how can I report them?

 You need to report accidents that result in someone being killed or seriously injured, or where an employee has been hurt and is unable to do their job for seven consecutive days.

 Accidents can be reported online on the Health and Safety Executive's website.